manu-gt-hub/ai_development_toolkit/README.md

-# 🔧 Python Automation Toolkit
+# 🔧 Python AI Toolkit

 A collection of small but powerful Python tools to streamline data analysis, code maintenance, and other productivity workflows.